NetCrafters/nc-webhook-seed/README.md

 It does not follow theming methods outlined in the Webhook documentation.

+It was created in order to support our existing development workflow and client processes at NetCrafters.

 ## Installation

 * Be in your webhook site's folder